-The practice had a governance framework which supported the delivery of its objectives and future developments.
+The practice had a governance framework which supported the delivery of the business plans and good quality care.
 This outlined the structures and procedures in place and ensured that:

 - There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff electronically on their desktops. - A comprehensive understanding of the performance of the practice was maintained. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
-However the system for assessing and confirming the immunisation status of staff that had immediate contact with patients needed strengthening.